Clasp technology to knot homology via the affine Grassmannian: Rickard complexes and relations

 \subsection{Some useful maps}

 Recall that

 so (abusing notation a little) we can define maps

 by including into the lowest summand.
 Including into the lowest (as opposed to say highest) summand is natural because there is a unique (up to a nonzero multiple) such map {\it i.e.} the map does not depend on the choice of isomorphisms in (\ref{eq:temp}).
-This is a consequence of $\Hom(\F^{(r+1)}, \F^{(r+1)} \la \ell \ra)$ being zero if $\ell < 0$ and one-dimensional of $\ell=0$.
+This is a consequence of the fact $\dim \End^\ell(\F^{(r+1)})$ is zero if $\ell < 0$ and one if $\ell=0$.
+Likewise, we have maps